marcindulak/vagrant-lustre-tutorial-centos6/README.md

                                                | -----------   ----------- |
                                                -----------------------------

-Server supported only on CentOS6.
+Server supported only on CentOS 6.
-Clients supported on Debian(Ubuntu), CentOS(Fedora), SLE11 SP3.
+Clients supported on Ubuntu 12.04, CentOS 6/7.

 For introduction to lustre see https://www.citutor.org/login.php?course=61 "Using the Lustre File System - Cyberinfrastructure Tutor"